Eucalypt Conversation Program

 Eucalypt conservation program

-The Eucalypt conservation program aims to improve the conservation of Tasmanian eucalypt species.
-The program has a focus on improving the ex-situ conservation of eucalypts through adequate seed banking in the Tasmanian Seed Conservation Centre.
+The Eucalypt conservation program aims to improve the conservation of Tasmanian eucalypt species, with a focus on improving the ex-situ conservation of eucalypts through adequate seed banking at the Tasmanian Seed Conservation Centre.

 Cider gum - buds